Our doctors can help you get your Emotional Support Animal in Florida.

 Emotional Support Animal Letter in Miami

 Many people in Miami who suffer from emotional disorders or disabilities may find that the presence of a cherished pet helps them calm anxiety, boost happiness, and deal with day-to-day living.
-If you or a loved one fits into this category, you may be interested to know that you can register your pet as an Emotional Support Animal.
+If you or a loved one fits into this category, you may be interested to know that you can register your dog or cat as an Emotional Support Animal.
 This gives you and your pet more rights in terms of living and traveling with your pet.
-Emotional Support Animals are not the same as Service Animals and are subject to different laws.
-However, in many cases, pets that are legally registered as Emotional Support Animals can go to many public places where other pets are allowed, may be allowed into housing where regular pets are not allowed and can qualify for special privileges when flying.
+Emotional Support Dogs are not the same as Service Animals and are subject to different laws.
+However, in many cases, ESA pets that are legally registered as Emotional Support Animals can go to many public places where other pets are allowed, may be allowed into housing where regular pets are not allowed and can qualify for special privileges when flying.

 Do You Qualify for an Emotional Support Animal?